Party system: Provincial party systems

-Additionally, from elections based from 1960 to 1995, Wesley and Buckley concluded that there is four different classifications of a party system for each of the ten provincial party systems.
-These groupings of classifications has most likely changed since 1995, as there has been a rise in different political parties for different provinces since these times.
+Additionally, from elections based from 1960 to 1995, Wesley and Buckley concluded that there are four different classifications of a party system for each of the ten provincial party systems.
+These groupings of classifications have most likely changed since 1995, as there has been a rise in different political parties for different provinces since these times.
 The four categories include: